EVBox charger autostart module

 In this project, I designed a small autostart module for EVBox G2 and G3 chargers.
 It replaces the modem, allowing the chargers to operate stand-alone without the need for a backend that no longer exists, bringing them back to life and preventing them from becoming unnecessary e-waste.

-Autostart module (render)
+Autostart module

 In this article:

 In a previous project, I turned my managed EV charger into a stand-alone unit using a Raspberry Pi.
-The original goal was to create a microcontroller-based autostart module, but I had forgotten about that idea once the project reached a point where I could charge my bike.
+The original goal was to create a microcontroller-based autostart module, but I had forgotten about that once the project reached a point where I could charge my bike.

 When I recently received an email asking for simple, step-by-step instructions on how to make an EVBox charger stand-alone, the idea of a simple autostart module came back to me.
 But this time, I did make it.